(Also see my advice on requesting recommendation letters, and Shriram Krishnamurthi's advice to graduate school recommendation letter writers.)

 For situations where the letter has a disproportionate impact (e.g., for faculty applications), or if you are new to recommendation-writing, treat your letter like any other important piece of writing: get feedback from others.

 If you are requested to provide a letter in PDF, provide the original PDF that was created by your word processor or typesetting program.
-Don't scan the document, which makes it much harder to read.
-No one really cares whether your signature is on the letter, so you can have just a typewritten signature; alternately, you can insert a PDF signature.
+Don't scan the document, which degrades the visual quality and makes it much harder to read.
+No one really cares whether your original signature is on the letter, so you can insert a scanned signature into the PDF or even use a typewritten signature.
 You don't want eyestrain (or anything else) to lessen the impact of your letter.
 For similar reasons, don't use "watermark" letterhead that puts a large, dim image (for example, of your university crest or logo) behind your text.
 You may think this looks cool and sets your letter or institution apart, but in fact it makes your letter harder to read without impressing anyone.

 (The Mayfield Handbook is compilation of suggestions and style tips useful for all types of writing.
 The following is from its “Writing Letters of Recommendation” section.)